Bolocera tuediae: Defense

 The deeplet sea anemone has many types of nematocysts capable of rupturing human red blood cells and, as tested in a 1977 study, killing mice.
-The lethal dosefor mice is 0.6 mg of nematocyst venom for a 20 g mouse, but when the venom is suspended in water, 3 mg of venom is able to kill a 20 g mouse.
+The lethal dose for mice is 0.6 mg of nematocyst venom for a 20 g mouse, but when the venom is suspended in water, 3 mg of venom is able to kill a 20 g mouse.
 Venom from both the cell membranes and tentacles alike have these effects, but venom from membranes causes cell death in skin, blistering, and can cause blood to coagulate.
 Deeplet sea anemones have two polypeptides that are able to paralyze crabs, BTTX I and BTTX 2.
-BTTX II can interfere with the inactivation and activation of sodium channelsin the muscle membrane of rats.
+BTTX II can interfere with the inactivation and activation of sodium channels in the muscle membrane of rats.
 It decreases the membrane potential in muscle fibers in the back of the leg as well as muscles extended by contraction.
 Overall, it has an effect on the membrane electrical properties of skeletal muscles while increasing the time at which the action potential is depolarized.